-- Performing: a public performance of one or more pieces, performed as a recital.
+- Performing: a public performance of one or more pieces, performed as a recital to a visiting examiner.
 The performance must last a minimum of eight minutes - Composing: completion of two compositions.
-One will assess compositional technique and the second will either be a free composition or written in response to a creative brief issued by Edexcel - Appraising: developing listening and appraising skills through the study of music across a variety of styles and genres.
-This includes the study of set works through six different areas of study, as well the development of aural skills related to unfamiliar music
+One is written in response to a brief set by Eduqas and the other is a free composition in any style. - Appraising: developing listening and appraising skills through the study of music across a variety of styles and genres.
+This includes the study of set works through three different areas of study, as well the development of aural skills related to unfamiliar music

 A Level Music is a valuable A Level to have regardless of your future course or career.
 By successfully completing Music A Level you will have shown prospective employers and universities that you have the determination and commitment to complete work to a high standard.
 Music can be useful for a variety of careers and courses such as primary teaching, specialist instrumental teaching, journalism, music therapy, publishing, media and engineering to name but a few.